US STOCKS-Wall St tumbles as September factory activity hits 10-yr low

 * McDonald’s drops on JPM comments

-Oct 1 (Reuters) - Wall Street tumbled on Tuesday after data showed U.S. factory activity shrank in September to its weakest in more than a decade, ratcheting up fears that a U.S.-China trade war could hobble the world’s largest economy.
+Oct 1 (Reuters) - Wall Street’s main indexes shed as much as 1% on Tuesday after data showed U.S. factory activity shrank in September to its weakest in more than a decade, deepening worries about the impact of a U.S.-China trade war on the world’s largest economy.

-With lingering trade tensions weighing on exports, the U.S. data mirrored similar patterns in the euro zone, Japan, the United Kingdom and China.
+Investors moved to the safety of U.S. Treasuries following the data that came close on the heels of a contraction in euro zone manufacturing earlier in the day.

-The S&P industrials index dropped 2.3%, the most among the 11 major S&P sectors.
-The materials index fell 2.1%.
-All 11 sectors were lower.
+The industrials sector slipped 1.71%, the most among the 11 major S&P sectors.
+Four other sectors dropped more than 1%.

-A jobs report on Friday is expected to shed further light on U.S. economic growth.

-“This is a bad number, fitting in with the world’s manufacturing recession,” Jim Bianco, head of Bianco Research in Chicago, said of the ISM report.
-“I think the market is right to be concerned, but we will have to see whether other manufacturing numbers in the U.S. bear that out, not the least of which being the manufacturing payroll numbers on Friday.”
+“The PMIs across the globe have continued to deteriorate and obviously we are in line with that deterioration.
+It’s all due to the trade war,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-Despite a prolonged U.S.-China trade war that has hammered global growth, confidence in the domestic economy has helped the benchmark S&P 500 climb about 17% this year.
+Despite a prolonged U.S.-China trade war that has hammered global growth, confidence in the domestic economy has been one of the factors that has helped the benchmark S&P 500 climb about 18% so far this year.

 “Manufacturing itself is in a recession, but it does not mean that the overall economy is in a recession.”

-Shares of online brokerage E*Trade Financial tumbled 17.3%, the most on the S&P 500, after rival Charles Schwab Corp said it would remove commissions for online trading of stocks, ETFs and options listed on U.S. or Canadian exchanges.
+Shares of online brokerage E*Trade Financial tumbled 16%, the most on the S&P 500, following rival Charles Schwab Corp’s move to remove commissions for online trading of stocks, ETFs and options listed on U.S. or Canadian exchanges.

-Shares of chipmaker Xilinx Inc declined 3.2% after KeyBanc lowered its rating to “sector weight”.
+Shares of chipmaker Xilinx Inc slipped 4.3% after KeyBanc lowered its rating to “sector weight”.

-Ulta Beauty Inc advanced 5.3% after an independent director bought back shares.
+Ulta Beauty Inc advanced 4.7% as singer Jennifer Lopez launched a new fragrance exclusively at the company’s stores in the United States and an independent director bought back shares.

 As the final quarter of 2019 kicks off, investors will be focusing on a range of factors, beginning with the high-stakes Sino-U.S. trade talks in early October, corporate earnings and the Fed’s next policy meeting.

-Declining issues outnumbered advancing ones on the NYSE by a 2.83-to-1 ratio; on Nasdaq, a 3.36-to-1 ratio favored decliners.
+Declining issues outnumbered advancers for a 2.06-to-1 ratio on the NYSE and a 2.07-to-1 ratio on the Nasdaq.

-The S&P 500 posted 12 new 52-week highs and 7 new lows; the Nasdaq Composite recorded 27 new highs and 102 new lows.
-(Additional reporting by Medha Singh and Arjun Panchadar in Bengaluru Editing by Nick Zieminski)
+The S&P index recorded 12 new 52-week highs and three new lows, while the Nasdaq recorded 27 new highs and 69 new lows.
+(Reporting by Medha Singh and Arjun Panchadar in Bengaluru; Editing by Arun Koyyur and Shounak Dasgupta)